asadovka/cyb_web2/docs/cyb.md

 - star button - allow users to pin cyberlinks
 - forward button - brings user to the future state based on Cyb prediction

 Search bar is used to browse web3.
-With the help of DURA with knowledge of application involved (<content-address>.<app>) it can get content across different content addressing protocols such as IPFS, DAT, SWARM, and inside blockchains, tangles and dags thus forming heterogeneous environment of web3.
+With the help of DURA with knowledge of application involved (<content-address>.<app>) it can get content across different content addressing protocols such as IPFS, DAT, SWARM, and inside blockchains, tangles and DAGs thus forming heterogeneous environment of web3.
 In [web3 vision doc](cyb/docs/web3-vision.md) we describe in details a concept of web3 browsing based on DURA specs.

-That is, in web3 appending "dot" works very different in comparison with web3.
-Dot is literally a search query to a particular app that is also has a content address in heterogeneous network.
-All symbols after "dot" is a map with content address of an app in root registry, and all data before "dot" is a query parameter to an app.
+That is, in web3 appending "dot" works very different in comparison with web2.
+Dot is literally a search query to a particular app that also has a content address in heterogeneous network.
+All symbols after "dot" make a map with content address of an app in root registry, and all data before "dot" is a query parameter to an app.

 ```
 <illustration>